silverslade/aframe_blender_exporter/README.md

 ## Installation

 + Download the latest release version from [Itch.io](https://silverslade.itch.io/a-frame-blender-exporter)
-+ Open Blender (2.83+)
++ Open Blender (3.5.1)
 + Edit -> Preferences -> Add-ons -> Install
 + Browse and choose the addon zip file
 + Enable the addon
-+ Note: This addon requires the glTF Exporter 2.0 (Add-on version v1.2.75)
++ Note: This addon requires the glTF Exporter 2.0
-+ Note: If you want to use baked Lightmaps, it requires the Lightmapper Add-on, [The Lightmapper Add-on](https://github.com/Naxela/The_Lightmapper).
-You have to install it manually.

 ## How to use this A-Frame Blender Exporter